g04tb0y/OpenVPN_config/README.md

 # Security Enanchement

-If you want to improve cryptography and your server and openvpn client support it, you could use ECDHE (Elliptic curve Diffie–Hellman) for key exchange + RSA for authentication + AES-256-GCM-SHA384 (authenticated by Galois/Counter Mode with SHA384) for the handshake:
+If you want to improve cryptography and your server and openvpn client support it, you could use ECDHE (Elliptic curve Diffie–Hellman):
 ```
 tls-cipher TLS-ECDHE-RSA-WITH-AES-256-GCM-SHA384:TLS-ECDHE-ECDSA-WITH-AES-256-GCM-SHA384
 ```